Edo period Shokado Bento Boxes, Elegant & Inspiring HistoryKatachiware Japanese Style Tableware

 Shokado bento origins, Shōjō Shōkadō, Buddhist monk

-As a dedicated calligrapher, Shōjō came up with a storage box for his calligraphy and tobacco tools.
+As a committed calligrapher, Shōjō devised a storage box for his calligraphy and tobacco tools.
 The box was influenced by land farmers near his shrine who kept sowing seeds in small partitioned containers.
-The box featured four compartments with cross-shaped separation strips and a lid to safeguard its contents.
-He painted it by hand in the traditional crimson red and black and finished it using the Shunkei-Nuri technique.
+The box was made to include four compartments with cross-shaped separation strips, decorated and finished with Shunkei-Nuri lacquer.

 Shokado bento boxes, Lacquered Shunkei-Nuri

 The traditional shunkei-nuri (春慶塗) technique was employed to colour and polish the original Shokado bento boxes.
 Using red and black colours in the manner in which they were most used until the nineteenth century.
 Shunkei-nuri involves putting translucent lacquer to the wood to preserve it while allowing the natural grain to show through.